clipperhouse/netlify/content/championship.md

 ---
-title: "About"
+title: "Championship"
-date: 2018-06-01
+date: 2018-06-11
-draft: true
 ---

-Engineering and product organizations often talk about “ownership” of features, and I think this is mediocre.
-It sounds like a burden.
-When we orient ourselves around *assigning* work – a natural, traditional orientation – we leave money on the table.
+Engineering and product managers often talk about “ownership” of features, when what we want is **championship**.
+When we orient ourselves around _assignment_ of tasks, we ship a worse product.

-We managers should want individual contributors to work only on projects that they **champion**.
-This is not simply good for developers; it keeps us managers accountable…
+We should want individuals to choose projects that they will **champion**, i.e., for which they are **advocates**.
+This is better for the individual, better for the user, better for the company – and it keeps us managers accountable.

-### 1: Better product

-What motivated me to implement this on my team at Stack: **intrinsic motivation** makes for better product.
-Probably 2× better.

-Because the engineer *wants* the project to ship, a better product will ship.
-The performance will be better, the tests will be better, more edge cases will be discovered and handled.
+### Intrinsic motivation

+People do better work when they are intrinsically motivated.
+In engineering, this means better correctness, better performance, more edge cases discovered and addressed.
+We incentivise craftsmanship: when the implementer cares, the user gets a better product.

-Intrinsically-motivated – championed! – work ships better product than “assigned” work.
-Synonmously, this makes for happier, more invested developers.
+In my unscientific observation, *championed* work ships product that is 2× better than “assigned” work.
+This makes for happier, more invested developers, who stick around.

-### 2: Accountable managers
+### Keeping managers accountable

 When deciding priorities, we managers are more hand-wavy than we’d like to think.
-A championship standard provides a initial, empirical test for our hypotheses.
+Championship provides a empirical test for our hypotheses.

-What if we’ve queued up a project and declared its priority, and yet found no takers?
-Excellent question.
+What if we’ve proposed a project and declared its priority, and yet found no takers?
+The absence of a champion is an opportunity to **debug our beliefs**.

-### 3: Debugging

-The absence of a champion for a project can mean many things.
-It’s an opportunity to debug our beliefs.
+- Did our idea just fail its first market test – with a friendly audience, no less?

-- Did we commit to other things that we called priorities, therefore making this new priority…not?
+- Did we fail to persuade?
-- Did we explain ourselves poorly?
 Persuasion is an obligation of leadership.
-- Did our idea just fail its first market test – with a friendly audience, no less?
+- Did we commit to other priorities, therefore making this new priority…not?

-## How we did it at Stack Overflow
+Up next, how we did it on my team at Stack Overflow.

-On my team at Stack, developers would choose to champion projects at the beginning of each sprint.
-This is the planning process; there is no “assignment”.

-Leading up to each sprint planning session, the product managers queue up possible projects for the sprint.
-It’s on them to make each candidate clear, compelling and specific enough to make decision about.

-Pitching, socialization and advocacy is encouraged!
-Then, during the planning meeting, each project seeks a champion.